-One of the earliest settlements of human civilisation, Turkey is a beautiful country waiting for you to explore.
+One of the earliest settlements of human civilization, Turkey is a beautiful country waiting for you to explore.
 It is located between Western Asia and Southeast Europe, making it a perfect destination to travel from.
 That’s also why many people consider teaching English in Turkey.

 Teaching English in Turkey